 The competition occurs in two rounds:

-A first round that includes a short application soliciting basic information.
+• A first round that includes a short application soliciting basic information.
+2026 Applications open March 16 and must be submitted by April 12.

 Applications will be welcomed via online form submission.
 Hard copies or proposals submitted via email will not be accepted.